-First, let’s start with defining an IT strategy.
-On the surface it may only seem like a roadmap of IT initiatives and budgets for the next 1-3 years.
-More importantly an IT strategy is a comprehensive plan, integrated with your business plan, that outlines how technology should be used to meet the goals of the business.
-In the section above, we introduced the two categories IT strategies fall into: reactive or proactive.
+On the surface it may only seem like a roadmap of IT initiatives and budgets aimed at the next 1-3 years.
+More importantly, an IT strategy is a comprehensive plan, integrated with your business plan, that outlines how you’ll use technology to meet your business goals.

 Differences Between a Proactive IT and Reactive IT Strategy

-In a reactive strategy, IT is viewed as an expense that has minimal returns, so it must be cost controlled and overseen by finance.
-The business value, keep it running.
-Software and hardware is replaced on a refresh schedule or after it fails.
-The internal or outsourced IT group is charged with, you got it—keeping the technology running without much mind to how it affects operations.
+A reactive strategy views IT as an expense that has minimal returns.
+As a result, it’s cost controlled and overseen by finance.
+You replace software and hardware on a refresh schedule or after it fails.
+Your internal or outsourced IT group keeps the technology running without much mind to how it affects operations.

-Since IT doesn’t have the time or skill to help the business, the burden is on each department head to seek out new technology to help their business unit.
-While their selections work for them, they often aren't the right change for the whole company or solutions selected aren’t enterprise class.
-Which then takes more time and cost than it should to keep the technology running.
-There is always too much work to do and so internal groups ask for more people, and external groups become overwhelmed and responsiveness suffers.
+If your IT team doesn’t have the time or skill to help your business, the burden falls on each department head to find new technology to help their unit.
+While their selections might work for them, they often aren't the right change for the company as a whole.
+The net result is that it takes more time and money than it should to keep your technology running.
+Internal groups ask for more people, and external groups become overwhelmed.
+Responsiveness suffers.

-A proactive approach means you make changes to software and hardware based on the hours of time they can save the company each month and are the right long term change for the entire business.
-The internal or outsourced IT group is charged with not just fixing but preventing issues happening and providing guidance on the technology changes that should be made to make the business more efficient.
+A proactive approach means you make changes to software and hardware based on the hours of time they can save you each month.
+You remain focused on the right long term change for the entire business.
+The internal or outsourced IT group not only fixes disruptions but prevents them from happening.
+They provide guidance on the technology changes that make your business more efficient.